Reviewing First Northwest Bancorp (FNWB) & Its Rivals

 |2.21

-First Northwest Bancorp presently has a consensus target price of $20.00, suggesting a potential upside of 11.05%.
-As a group, “Savings institutions, except federal” companies have a potential downside of 4.83%.
-Given First Northwest Bancorp’s higher possible upside, equities analysts plainly believe First Northwest Bancorp is more favorable than its competitors.
+First Northwest Bancorp presently has a consensus price target of $20.00, indicating a potential upside of 9.41%.
+As a group, “Savings institutions, except federal” companies have a potential downside of 6.92%.
+Given First Northwest Bancorp’s higher possible upside, research analysts clearly believe First Northwest Bancorp is more favorable than its rivals.

 Summary